uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

 session.
 To avoid memory leaks, always call :cpp:func:`MFXClose` after :cpp:func:`MFXInit`.

+.. important:: :cpp:func:`MFXInit` and :cpp:func:`MFXInitEx` are deprecated
+               starting from API 2.0.
+Applications must use :cpp:func:`MFXLoad` and :cpp:func:`MFXCreateSession` to initialize implementations.

+.. important:: For backward compatibility with existent |msdk_full_name|
+               applications oneVPL session can be created and initialized by the legacy dispacther through :cpp:func:`MFXInit` or
+               :cpp:func:`MFXInitEx` calls.

 The application can initialize a session as a software-based session (:cpp:enumerator:`MFX_IMPL_SOFTWARE`) or a hardware-based session (:cpp:enumerator:`MFX_IMPL_HARDWARE`).
 In a software-based session, the SDK